1300 785 935 sales@texatsite.com.au

 Common Causes of Temperature Measurement Errors

-• Electrical interference affecting thermocouples and RTDs
+• Electrical interference

-• Incorrect probe placement or handling
+• Poor probe placement

-• Missed or extended calibration intervals
+• Missed calibration intervals

-Routine temperature calibration helps detect and correct these issues early.
+Regular calibration helps detect these issues early.

 Professional Temperature Calibration Services

-To maintain confidence in temperature measurement systems, many organisations rely on professional calibration providers.
-Tex At Site offers dedicated temperature calibration services for industrial and laboratory applications, including on-site and laboratory calibration options across Australia.
+Tex At Site provides temperature calibration services for industrial and laboratory applications.
+Services are available on-site and in laboratories across Australia.

-Learn more about these services here:
+Learn more about temperature calibration services at

 https://texatsite.com.au/services/calibration/temperature-calibration/